websharper-samples/Counter/README.md

 ### The `view` function

 You probably spotted that `view` looks slightly more complicated than just "take the master HTML file, bind the button event handlers, and reflect the counter as a text label," and you are right.

+First, `view` encodes an **entire "runtime"**: it gives means to dispatch messages (`handle`), updates the model upon receiving those messages, and rebinds the changes onto the UI.
+Yet it manages to do all that in only four lines of code because the real complexity: binding the model to the UI is **done automatically by the UI layer** (via templating, here).

+Second, this is possible because your presentation layer describes reactive content and is expressed in terms of `vmodel` and not on `model`, thus using **`Var<Model>`** values and not `Model` ones.
+(This distinction will become important in the upcoming tutorials as we work towards establishing a more comprehensive application pattern.)
+For instance, it uses `V(string vmodel.V)` to take the current value of the model (`vmodel.V`, an integer), convert it to a string (`string vmodel.V`), and convert the result back to a view (`V(string vmodel.V)`) to bind it the `Counter` placeholder.

+Third, `MySPA().xxx(...).Bind()` lights the reactive machinery on the document the first time it runs, as a "side-effect".
+Therefore, you fill in your placeholders and bind your events, and seal things off with `.Bind()` **in the closure of `view`**.
+Another way to think about this is that `view` is not constructing the presentation layer, but instead it **sets up and binds the reactive pieces and the main logic** onto that presentation layer (which is supplied by the template.)

-First, it returns `unit`.
-This is because `MySPA().xxx(...).Bind()` applies the reactive machinery on the document once as a "side-effect", and any subsequent calls just propagate new model values to the UI.
-Note that, however, you don't call `view` more than once, although nothing keeps you from it.
+And last, the main job of `view` ends up simply **updating the reactive model** underneath the bound UI (by simply doing `vmodel := model`), and thus its return value is `unit`.
+Note, however, that you don't call `view` more than once (unlike in Elm) because the first call already sets everything up, but nothing keeps you from doing it.
 For instance, you might as well start with:

 ```fsharp
 [<SPAEntryPoint>]